Create an Active-Active subscription

 This reduces latency for local users and improves availability should a region fail.

 Consistency between each instance is maintained in the background; that is, each copy eventually includes updates from every region.
-As a result, memory size and throughput increase.
+As a result, memory limit and throughput increase.

 Define regions